Available 24/7/365

 If you are concerned that your rights were violated during a police interrogation, the right attorney could help you fight back against the state.
 The attorneys of Gerald Miller have a track record of success when it comes to holding the police accountable for civil rights violations.
 We are prepared to advocate for your behalf under these challenging circumstances.

-It’s Important to Know Your Rights in Minnesota
+It’s Important to Know Your Right to Remain Silent in Minnesota

 Can police lie to citizens?
 In certain circumstances, yes.
 This is just another example of why individuals pulled over or arrested should assert their rights to not to speak to the police or answer any questions until they have an attorney present.
+Defense attorneys play a crucial role in protecting clients’ rights during police interrogations, shielding them from coercive tactics and advising them about their rights.
 The police officer’s goal is to elicit incriminating statements that can be used to justify an arrest and/or conviction.

 If the police ask for your consent to search, you should make it clear that you do not grant consent.
 Although this might not prevent the search, the lack of consent might later provide a basis to suppress evidence.